KhosroBahrami/Advanced_Driver_Assistance_System/README.md

 ## Training

-In order to specialize the SSD network for vehicle, road sign, red light and pedestrian detection, I fine-tuned the original network weights using the fowwling databases.
+In order to specialize the SSD network for vehicle and pedestrian detection, I fine-tuned the original network weights using the following dataset.

 KITTI dataset: the Pascal VOC dataset that has been used to train the SSD detector already contains vehicles and pedestrians.
 However, I fine-tuned the SSD for vehicale and pedestrian detection.
 For KITTI, I divided the original training set of 7500 images into 6000 training and 1500 validation samples.

-Bosch Small Traffic Lights Dataset: For traffic light detection, I used 5000 training sample and 2000 validation samples from bosch dataset.